 DAY 2 - Peshawar

-After an early breakfast we'll transfer to Peshawar, a predominantly Pashtun city in the northwest close to the border between Pakistan and Afghanistan.
+After an early breakfast we'll transfer to Peshawar, a large Pashtun city close to the border between to Afghanistan.

-Peshawar is not only the fascinating and at the same time intimidating gargantuan frontier town of drug trafficking, tribal feuds and black markets: this is also a place of ancient Islamic architectures and fading colonial grandeur and its intricate network of crowded streets and narrow alleys is the epicentre of all the different aspects of Pakistan's society, history and culture.
+Peshawar is not only a fascinating and at the same time intimidating gargantuan frontier town of drug trafficking, tribal feuds and black markets: this is also a place of ancient Islamic architectures and fading colonial grandeur.

 Dinner and overnight in Peshawar.